Rubbish Dump Sydney: How Long Does It Take Rubbish To Decompose?

 Cans: “Aluminum cans take 80-200 years in landfills to get completely decomposed. “

-Glass: “if glass is thrown away in landfills, it takes million years to decompose.
+Glass: “if a glass bottle is thrown away in landfills, it takes million years to decompose.
 And according to some sources, it doesn’t decompose at all. “

 Paper: “it takes 2-6 weeks in landfills to get completely decomposed.”